Into Film Clubs

-When starting out a film club make sure your first screening is something fresh and exciting.
+When starting out an Into Film Club, make sure your first screening is something fresh and exciting.
 When I first started my film club, The Dark Knight Rises had just been released on DVD.
 I literally had to manoeuvre my way past a queue to get into my own classroom!

 Have prizes.
-Contact your club coordinator, they will certainly be able to help you in this area; mine sent me an abundance of badges and pens and even two DVDs that I offered as prizes.
+Contact Into Film and they will certainly be able to help you in this area; I was sent an abundance of badges and pens and even two DVDs that I offered as prizes.

 Give them a quick email every once in a while to check in.
 Tell them what you've been up to.
 This also gives you a sense of achievement as it's often really easy to forget how much you have done for your film club!

 Hand the impetus over to the kids.
-Get them to update the screening posters weekly (the love the sense of responsibility), get them to wear the badges around school.
+Get them to update the screening posters weekly (they love the sense of responsibility), and get them to wear the badges around school.

-You clearly have a passion for film, let it show and this will be contagious.
-Open up each week's film club by having a quick whizz round discussing anything great you have seen in the past week or any recent film news.
-Then sit back and bask in the screening and the excitement that your film club has created.
+You clearly have a passion for film - let it show and this will be contagious.
+Open up each week's film club by having a quick whizz-round discussing anything great you have seen in the past week or any recent film news.
+Then sit back and bask in the screening and the excitement that your Into Film Club has created.

 Viewing 4 of 4 related items.